Dick Haymes

 Richard Benjamin Haymes (September 13, 1918 – March 28, 1980) was an Argentine singer, songwriter and actor.
 He was one of the most popular male vocalists of the 1940s and early 1950s.
 He was the older brother of Bob Haymes, an actor, television host, and songwriter.

 Early life

 Haymes was born in Buenos Aires, Argentina, in 1918.
-According to Haymes's obituary in the New York Times, "His father was a rancher of English descent and his Irish mother had been a musical comedy singer.
-His parents traveled widely and he grew up in France, Montreal, California and Switzerland."
+His father was a rancher of English descent and his Irish mother had been a musical comedy singer.
+His parents traveled widely and he grew up in France, Montreal, California and Switzerland.

 Career

-At the age of 17 Haymes moved to Los Angeles, where he initially worked as a stunt man and film double.
+At the age of 17, Haymes moved to Los Angeles, where he initially worked as a stunt man and film double.
 Two years later, in 1937, he moved to New York City, where he worked as a vocalist in a number of big bands.
-By the early 1940s Haymes was singing with the Harry James orchestra.
+By the early 1940s, Haymes was singing with the Harry James orchestra.

 On September 3, 1942, Frank Sinatra introduced Haymes on radio as his replacement in the Tommy Dorsey band.